AngleProtocol/angle-docs/faq.md

 ## How to launch a stablecoin?

 Angle is a 3-sided platform that relies on 3 different types of agents to make the protocol work.
 When launching a new stablecoin, it is important to make sure that different stakeholders arrive in the right order.

-When bootstrapping a new stablecoin, SLPs should be the first allowed to come in.
-Then, both HAs and users can get in at the same time.
-This is a way to make sure that stablecoins start by being over-collateralized.

 To grow demand for newly launched stablecoins, governance can offer staking contracts for stable holders to get governance tokens.
 This aims to give users even more incentives to interact with the protocol, which in turn encourages LPs to also interact with the protocol.